Dr-Ake/Rimworld-Lantern-Core-Mod/Docs/HowTo_CreateLanterns.md

 </AbilityDef>
 ```

-Add its defName to the ring’s `abilities` list.
+Add its defName to the ring's `abilities` list.

 ---

-# Full End‑to‑End Example (copy/paste template)
+# Full End-to-End Example (copy/paste template)

 This example includes **every required field and every optional field**.
-Delete what you don’t need.
+Delete what you don't need.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>